ska-telescope/ska-data-lifecycle/scripts/README.md

 ### Usage Steps

 1) Create the necessary config file(s) (as above).
-2) Manually obtain access token from the DLM auth provider (i.e. https://sdhp.stfc.skao.int/dp-dm/dlm/token_by_auth_flow) and place it in the migration config file under `dlm.token`.
+2) Manually obtain access token from the DLM auth provider (e.g. https://sdhp.stfc.skao.int/dp-dm/dlm/token_by_auth_flow) and place it in the migration config file under `dlm.token`.
 3) Run

 ```